verrazzano/docs/content/en/docs/guides/migrate/integrate/opensearch/_index.md

 </div>
 {{< /clipboard >}}

-Once OpenSearch Dashboards Certificate is created, you can update `spec.dashboards.tls.secret.name` field in the OpenSearchCluster with the `opensearch-dashboards-cert` secret that contains the OpenSearch Dashboards certificate.
+After the OpenSearch Dashboards certificate is created, you can update the `spec.dashboards.tls.secret.name` field in the OpenSearchCluster with the `opensearch-dashboards-cert` secret that contains the OpenSearch Dashboards certificate.

 You need to update the certificates in the OpenSearchCluster.
-You can refer [Create OpenSearch Cluster with your own certificates]({{< relref "/docs/guides/migrate/install/opensearch#create-opensearch-cluster-with-your-own-certificates" >}}), which contains an example `OpenSearchCluster` that uses the same certificates we generated above.
+See [Create OpenSearch Cluster with your own certificates]({{< relref "/docs/guides/migrate/install/opensearch#create-opensearch-cluster-with-your-own-certificates" >}}) for an example `OpenSearchCluster` that uses the same certificates that we generated previously.

-### Create OpenSearch Client Certificate for Prometheus
+### Create OpenSearch client certificate for Prometheus

-Create the necessary certificate for client certificate authentication through Cert-manager to enable communication between Prometheus and OpenSearch.
+Create the necessary certificate for client certificate authentication through cert-manager to enable communication between Prometheus and OpenSearch.
 Apply the following `Certificate` resource to create a client certificate for Prometheus.

-This assumes Prometheus Operator will be installed in the `monitoring` namespace and the organization for this certificate is `myOrg`.
+This assumes that the Prometheus Operator will be installed in the `monitoring` namespace and the organization for this certificate is `myOrg`.

 This will create a client certificate for Prometheus in the `opensearch-monitor-cert` secret.
 You can use this secret to create `ServiceMonitor` for OpenSearch.